Courtland Sutton Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 - Sutton has been the target of 95 of his team's 516 passing attempts this season, or 18.4% of the target share.

-- With 10 targets in the red zone this season, Sutton has been on the receiving end of 16.4% of his team's 61 red zone pass attempts.
+- Sutton (10 red zone targets) has been the recipient of 16.4% of his team's 61 red zone pass attempts.

-- The Broncos have called a pass in 54.7% of their plays from scrimmage this year while running the ball 45.3% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Broncos, who rank 23rd in the NFL in points scored, have dropped back to pass 54.7% of the time while running the ball 45.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sutton's matchup with the Chiefs.